Reversing aging by cell rejuvenation

 51³Ô¹ÏÍø¹ÙÍø has assembled a world-class team of scientists that bridge machine learning and cell biology.

-Senior advisor, Prof University of Toronto, Inventor of the cell simulator single-cell-GPT (scGPT)1
+Senior advisor, Prof University of Toronto, Inventor of the virtual cell scGPT1

 CSO and founder, PhD University of Cambridge, Inventor of the first accurate cell aging clock